 There are currently 4 primary multichannel interface audio technologies for computers ..

-Note: At the time of writing no Thunderbolt enabled devices are available but we can expect these to appear soon.
+Note: At the time of writing no Thunderbolt (USB3/4) enabled devices are available but we can expect these to appear soon and they will be the preferred choice.

 USB is cheap and universally implemented on desktops and laptops, and in general offers adequate performance.
 It can transfer high quality PCM audio comparable with professional systems, although many devices feature components such as mic pre-amps and analogue to digital converters that may not compare well with FireWire, Ethernet or PCI devices.